Rim light photography – lighting technique for dramatic photos

 3. Unwanted flare

-Flare in photography is very popular, so much so that many photographers add flare in post production.
+Lens flare in photography is very popular, so much so that many portrait photographers add flare in post production.
 That’s great if you want flare, but if you don’t, you need to be aware of where your light is when capturing a scene.
-For rim light in particular it helps to use a lens hood to prevent light from hitting the front of your lens.

-This scene was lit by natural light, with off camera flash as rim light.
-Both images show flare on the right from the rim light.
-In this instance it was created intentionally for a little atmosphere, but to avoid it I could have shifted my camera angle slightly to the left .
+This scene was lit by natural light and I added off camera flash as rim light to camera right behind the model.
+Both images show lens flare on the right from the rim light.
+I created intentionally for a little atmosphere, but to avoid it I could have shifted my camera angle slightly to the left .

 For the right image I changed position slightly more to the right to add more flare.

-On the other hand, the dancer also changed her head position slightly, turning more to camera and catching the light on her cheek.
+However, the dancer also changed her head position slightly, turning more to camera catching light on her cheek.
 This small patch of bright light on her face is distracting.

 4. Rim light spilling onto the subject’s face